 While some people carriers (like the aforementioned SEAT Alhambra) can appear rather boxy, others, like the Fiat 500L MPW, pull out all the stylish stops.
-With MPVs it's assumed that a spacious interior is high on the agenda, but there are also quality elements in the built-in sat-navs, glass panoramic roofs and dual zone digital climate control functions that are present in most people carriers in 2014.
+With MPVs it's assumed that a spacious interior is high on the agenda, but there are also quality elements in the built-in sat-navs, glass panoramic roofs and dual zone digital climate control functions that are present in most people carriers.
 Although perfect in other areas, you may want to take another step or two up the luxury ladder.

 Take the Jaguar XF Sportbrake; its muscular exterior is complimented by a powerful engine allowing it to get above 60mph in a little over seven seconds - not bad for an estate car weighing two tonnes.
-Can estate cars pip 4x4s in the luxury stakes though ?
+Can estate cars pip 4x4s in the luxury stakes though?
 Not quite, in our opinion.

 However, the Skoda Superb Estate is more than just a clever name - it lives up to the hype.
 The boot is incredibly huge while leg room seems to last forever.
 If hassle-free storage space and tall passengers are on your list of pain points, then the Estate wins hands down.